So this Kelowna thing.

 I realize that I’ll probably sound arrogant and uppity during this post, but why should this post differ from any other in me just saying what I’m thinking?

-I’ve worked HARD to get myself and my kids to where we are now, and although we don’t live in a million dollar house, we don’t live in a trailer park, and never have.
+I’ve worked HARD to get myself and my kids to where we are now, and although we don’t live in a million dollar house by a long stretch, we don’t live in a trailer park, and never have.
 Which is something I can say that, yes, I am proud of when I truly think of it.
 Which is why this Kelowna thing is messing with me.

 It is DAMN expensive there.
 At least comparatively to where I am now.
 To purchase accommodations similar to what I have now, would run me $400,000-$475,000 deep.
 And let’s be honest, I just don’t have that kind of cash lying around.
 The money I do have?
 Enough for a mobile home in that area.